WillPoulson/faker-staticify/README.md

-# Faker Staticfy
+# Faker Staticify

-A simple typescript library for converting british english to american english.
+A basic nodejs cli utility to remove the usage of faker within spec files and replace with static mocks within a directory.

 ## Installation